CurePeach/curepeach.github.io/docs/journal.md

 - I want to implement my Ferris Wheel website idea so I'm going to implement a simplified version using tabs and folders instead.
 - I have decided to code my first draft of my website using pure HTML, JavaScript and CSS.
 I have never coded a website from the ground up before so I will try this first to learn more about the origin of websites?
 I don't know - it just sort of seemed fun.
 - I'm really bad with flex stuff I found as working through university projects.
 I created something really simple using the flex property by creating two sides of the website.
 The left bar will contain important information and the main will contain more in-depth information based on certain categories.
 The next step is to make the left bar static on the page and so, only the main will change as the user scrolls.

+**12th August 2020**
+- Added background colours.
+My favourite colours are blue and yellow so I've decided to go for a teal colour scheme.
+I find teal to be always aesthetically pleasing.
+- Changed the font family to monospace because I thought it looked cute.
+No other reason.
+Don't think I need another reason.
+- Added a JavaScript script to make sure I know what I'm doing.
+I realised I have to add the script AFTER everything has been rendered or I can't do anything.
+Even though it looks like things are working at the same time... they're not.